Orpere/terraform-random/README.md

-# Terraform-random -> repo that you can use to see how random work
+# terraform-random -> repo that you can use to see how random work

-## how can I use this repository?
+## how can I use this repository`?`

 This repo has as dependencies a command line or shell git and terraform.You can find the install instructions bellow on [EXTRAS](#extras) section.

 ## How can I use this repo`?`

+_Note_: my login on GitHub is capitalized and that is the reason why the "Orpere" appears like this.

-### Task - clone repo Terraform-random
+### 1 - clone repo terraform-random

 - open your shell or command line and go to the directory where you pretend to add the repo